 10 oz almond flour

-Prepare spring form and bake
+Prepare the springform and bake

 Cool completely on a wire rack.